vivianlazaras/storyteller/README.md

 any database that is supported by gorm should work.

 ## Future Plans
-1. Complete token exchange allowing the API to be exposed to the WAN for homeserver federation.
+1. Complete token exchange allowing the API to be exposed to the WAN for homeserver federation. (in retrospect federation API wil be propriatery for security reasons (there's certain activities I can't abide people using this project for))
 2. import timelines from immich.
 3. Create a wasmtime based plugin system.
 4. Use OpenPose + OpenMVG or similar software to generate 3D models from images of people.